 - X Measures are in place to maintain physical distancing during school meals.
-These may include (check all that apply): - X Meals are eaten in classrooms or outdoors, without any mingling of cohorts from different classrooms. - X If students line up to pick up food, tape or other markings are used to assure a 6-foot distance between any two students. - X Staff are deployed during meals to maintain physical distancing and keep elementary school students from different classrooms from mingling.

-- X If meals take place in a cafeteria, mealtimes are staggered to only allow one cohort at a time in the cafeteria. - X If meals take place in a cafeteria, space between tables/chairs has been increased to support 6 feet of physical distancing.
+These may include (check all that apply): - X To the extent possible, meals are eaten in classrooms or outdoors, without any mingling of elementary school students from different classrooms. - X If students line up to pick up food, tape or other markings are used to assure a 6-foot distance between any two students. - X Staff are deployed during meals to maintain physical distancing and keep elementary school students from different classrooms from mingling. - X If meals take place in a cafeteria, meal times are staggered to the extent feasible to reduce the number of students in the cafeteria at one time; staff are on hand to ensure that elementary school students from different classrooms are not mingling. - X If meals take place in a cafeteria, space between tables/chairs has been increased to support 6 feet of physical distancing.
 Barriers between tables and/or chairs may be used as an alternative when 6 feet of distancing is not possible. - X Food preparation and service operations have been redesigned, where possible, to achieve physical distancing between employees.
-For example, kitchen and other back of house floors are marked to reinforce physical distancing requirements. - X Measures are in place to permit physical distancing in school areas used for student support services - X Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) have been instructed to maintain a physical distance of at least 6 feet to the extent feasible while engaging in student support activities. - X Furniture and equipment in school areas used for student support services are arranged to promote a 6-foot distance between any two students and/or between students and staff. - X Where feasible and appropriate, therapeutic and support activities are conducted virtually. - X Sharing of equipment and supplies is avoided where possible.
-Should equipment need to be shared, it must be sanitized before and after each use by a different student and/or employee - X Measures are in place to permit physical distancing in administrative areas of the school - X Signage alerts visitors to the need to maintain a 6-foot distance from school office personnel. - X Tape or other markings are used to define a 6-foot radius around reception desks or counters. - X Work stations of administrative personnel have been arranged to permit 6 feet between individuals sharing a space or between office personnel and students or other staff required to visit the space.
+For example, kitchen and other back of house floors are marked to reinforce physical distancing requirements. - X Measures are in place to permit physical distancing in school areas used for student support services - X Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) have been instructed to maintain a physical distance of at least 6 feet to the extent feasible while engaging in student support activities.

+- X Furniture and equipment in school areas used for student support services are arranged to promote a 6-foot distance between any two students and/or between students and staff. - X Where feasible and appropriate, therapeutic and support activities are conducted virtually. - X Sharing of equipment and supplies is avoided where possible.
+Should equipment need to be shared, it must be sanitized before and after each use by a different student and/or employee - X Measures are in place to permit physical distancing in administrative areas of the school - X Signage alerts visitors to the need to maintain a 6-foot distance from school office personnel. - X Tape or other markings are used to define a 6-foot radius around reception desks or counters. - X Work stations of administrative personnel have been arranged to permit 6 feet between individuals sharing a space or between office personnel and students or other staff required to visit the space. - X Measures are in place to ensure physical distancing and safe infection control practices in extracurricular activities.
+These may include (check all that apply): - X Spectator events are not permitted at this time; this includes both indoor and outdoor events.